 Finding the right information on time can be a challenge when working with large files in the terminal.
 Especially log files, which contain lots of details about the activity of a system.

 Note: the commands have a fragment from their man description added besides them.
-If you don’t know what man is, try the man man command in the terminal to find out.
+If you don’t know what man is, try the man command in the terminal to find out.

-As most built-in Linux commands it comes with several flags that can enhance its functionality but it’s frequently used without any of them, to only display the whole content of a file.
+As most built-in Linux commands, it comes with several flags that can enhance its functionality.
+However, it’s frequently used without any of them to display the entire content of a file.
 Here’s an example:

 It only displays the contents of sample.txt to the standard output.
-By using it in combination with the pipe “|” operator it can deliver this output to other terminal commands instead of the standard output.
+By using it in combination with the pipe “|” operator, it can deliver this output to other terminal commands instead of the standard output.

-pipe ‘|’ – “The pipe(8) daemon processes requests from the Postfix queue manager to deliver messages to external commands.”
+“The pipe(8) daemon processes requests from the Postfix queue manager to deliver messages to external commands.”

-tail – “The tail utility displays the contents of file or, by default, its standard input, to the standard output.”
+“The tail utility displays the contents of file or, by default, its standard input, to the standard output.”

 In combination with the -f flag, tail can constantly display in the terminal the lines of text that are appended to a file.
 This is the normal behavior of a log file; information is added constantly as new events happen in the system.
 Here’s an example of tail -f :

 So tail displayed the last 10 lines from sample.log and now waits to display the next lines of text that will be appended.

 In this example, I used grep to search for all the contexts in sample.log that contain the ‘EVENT‘ pattern.
 The response was very fast in this case, where the file had about 360 lines of text.

 Let’s say you monitor the actions related to a specific ID.
-The logs can have dense information so you only want those actions displayed and the rest of them ignored.
-The following command will do exactly that: tail -1f file_name | grep ’42’
+The logs can have dense information, so you only want those actions displayed and the rest ignored.
+The following command will do precisely that: tail -1f file_name | grep ’42’

 To search for a pattern in multiple files, you can simply type: grep ’42’ file1 file2

-To search in a file for multiple patters, type: grep -e ’42’ -e ’43’ file1
+To search a file for multiple patterns, type: grep -e ’42’ -e ’43’ file1

-“This option is most useful when multiple -e options are used to specify multiple patterns”
+This option is most useful when multiple -e options are used to specify multiple patterns.

 Other useful flags for grep are -A and -B. They specify a context to be printed (B) before or (A) after the line that contains the pattern is displayed.
-You can also use the -C flag which results in a combination of both -A and -B flags.
+You can also use the -C flag, which results in a combination of both -A and -B flags.

-There are a lot of command combinations that can be done only with the commands mentioned above, especially with the help of the pipe character.
-Feel free to try them and see how it goes.
+Many command combinations can be done only with the commands mentioned above, especially with the help of pipe.

-Extra: If you’re on MAC OS, try the following command: say hello world
+Extra: If you’re on MAC OS, try the following command – say hello world